Nishant5115/HANGMAN-GAME-PROJECT/README.md

 Losing: If you run out of attempts before guessing the word correctly, the game ends, and it will reveal the hidden word.

 Playing Again: After the game ends, you'll be asked if you want to play again.
 If you choose "yes," the game will start again with a new hidden word.
-If you choose "no," the game will end with a thank you message.
+If you choose "no," the game will end with a thank you message.;

 EDITION 1: EDITION-1 contains code without GUI .
 It is simple python code .